 4. Get Hosting

-And if you come across any issues, their support is beyond helpful and they will take care of any complicated issues that you can’t handle on your own.
+If you come across any issues, their support is beyond helpful, and they will take care of any complicated issues that you can’t handle on your own.

-The thing about web hosting is the fact that pricing does not dictate performance.
+The thing about web hosting is that pricing does not dictate performance.

-SiteGround is one of the most affordable services out there and anyone will tell you that they are at least top 5 when it comes to hosting.
+SiteGround is one of the most affordable services out there; anyone will tell you that they are at least top 5 in hosting.